Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Quantum List Decoding

-There are known families of block codes that are efficiently quantum list decodable with arbitrary presence.
-The first known example is Hadamard codes.
-In classical list decoding, Goldreich and Levin \cite{GL89} showed the classical list decodability of the binary Hadamard codes and subsequently Goldreich, Rubinfeld, and Sudan \cite{GRS95} gave a general list decoding algorithm for the $q$-ary Hadamard codes.
-Concerning quantum list decoding, Adcock and Cleve \cite{AC02} essentially proved that the binary Hadamard codes are quantum list decodable in polynomial time.
-For the $q$-ary Hadamard codes, a fast quantum list decoding algorithm was recently given by Kawachi and Yamakami \cite{KY06}.
-They also presented two additional quantum list decodable codes: {\em shifted Legendre symbol codes} and {\em pairwise equality codes}.
-All these codes, nonetheless, have {\em exponentially-small rate}, where the (message) rate of a code is a ratio of message length and codeword's block length.
+In the past literature showed several families of block codes that are classical/quantum list decodable in polynomial time.
+The first of such examples is a family of {\em Hadamard codes}.
+In the case of classical list decoding, Goldreich and Levin \cite{GL89} proved the classical list decodability of the binary Hadamard codes, and subsequently Goldreich, Rubinfeld, and Sudan \cite{GRS95} presented a general list-decoding algorithm for the $q$-ary Hadamard codes.
+Concerning quantum list decoding, by contrast, Adcock and Cleve \cite{AC02} essentially proved that the binary Hadamard codes are quantum list decodable in polynomial time.
+For the $q$-ary Hadamard codes, a fast quantum list-decoding algorithm was given by Kawachi and Yamakami \cite{KY06}.
+They also presented two additional quantum list-decodable codes: {\em shifted Legendre symbol codes} and {\em pairwise equality codes}.
+A common feature of these codes is that they all have exponentially small code rate, where the {\em rate} of a code is a ratio of message length (or a dimension of the code) and codeword's block length.
+For instance, the rate of the binary Hadamard code is exactly $n/2^n$ for message length $n$.
+Notice that, in a practical setting, code rate and block length are important factors in designing error-correcting codes.
+In particular, a family of polynomial-time classical list-decodable codes of polynomially small rate over the binary code alphabet finds numerous applications in the fields of cryptography and computational complexity theory (refer to, \eg survey articles by Sudan \cite{Sud00} or Trevisan \cite{Tre04}).

-This paper is motivated by the question of whether there exists a family of efficiently quantum list decodable codes of polynomially-small rate and constant codeword alphabet size, because such a code family finds useful applications to quantum complexity theory (an example will be seen in Section \ref{sec:search-problem}).
-Natural candidates are well-studied Reed-Solomon codes.
-They have relatively large rate; however, they usually have large alphabet size.
-A standard way to build a code of large rate but small alphabet size is to concatenate two codes of good properties.
-We claim that concatenating generalized Reed-Solomon codes with Hadamard codes gives the desired codes, assuming that the generalized Reed-Solomon codes are efficiently quantum list decodable.
-This claim is proven by employing in Section \ref{sec:codes} a technique of constructing a ``quantum reduction'' between two quantumly corrupted codewords.
-Note that this technique requires no {\em soft information}, which is a key ingredient in the classical case of \cite{GS99,GS00}.
+All known efficiently quantum list-decodable code families have so far {\em exponentially small} code rate, which is extremely smaller than the code rates of many practical codes.
+It is therefore natural to ask whether there exists an efficiently quantum list-decodable code of polynomially small rate and of fixed alphabet size for any given bias parameter.
+This paper is profoundly motivated by this intriguing question and, as its main theorem, it will successfully prove the existence of such a code family; more strongly, we will show the following statement. \begin{theorem}{\rm [Main Theorem]} Let $q$ be any prime constant.
+For any constant $k\geq1$, there exist a polynomially-time computable function $t:\nat\rightarrow\nat^{+}$ and a classical block $(t(n),n)_{q}$-code family $C$ such that \begin{enumerate}\vs{-1} \item $C$ is polynomial-time classically list decodable with confidence $5/6$, and